tommywiffler/ATM-API/README.md

 }
 ```

-To view the user's bank balance, place the user's 4 digit id at the end of the Bank Balance endpoint.
+To view the user's bank balance, place the user's 6 digit account number at the end of the Bank Balance endpoint.

 For the Bank Transaction related endpoints, the request body should read:
 ```
 {
-    "owner": "1234",
+    "number": "<AccNumber returned from user login>",
     "balance": <amount to deposit or withdraw>
 }
 ```